runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 Modify `lesson-05-d.k` to include four modules: one containing the syntax, two with one rule each that imports the first module, and one module containing no sentences that imports the second and third module.
+Check to make sure the definition still compiles and that you can still evaluate the `not` function.

 ## Parsing in the presence of multiple modules